Pedicabs, Ideals, Matty Green

-Hood River Pedicab, Pedihaul, and Pedieats is here to offer locals and tourists alike novel, carbon-free, and affordable transportation solutions.
-It is born from the rapidly progressing e-bike industry and the rising desire of our community to lessen environmental impacts, reduce congestion, and have more fun moving about town.
+Hood River Pedicab, Pedihaul, and Pedieats are here to offer locals and tourists alike novel, carbon-free, and affordable transportation solutions.
+They are born from the rapidly progressing e-bike industry and the rising desire of our community to lessen environmental impacts, reduce congestion, and have more fun moving about town.
 We are ready to deliver you and/or your goods into a greener future with our solar photovoltaic-generated, electric-assist RadBurro cargo trikes, manufactured by Rad Power Bikes of Seattle.
 Our pedaling team and trikes are permitted by the City of Hood River, fully insured, and committed to passenger safety and enjoyment.

 My name is Matthew Barmann, aka Matty Green.
 I’ve lived in Hood River with my wife, Nicole, and kids, Jonah and Paikea, since 2014.
 We’re avid gardeners, bikers, boarders, boaters, natural/cultural adventure seekers, and community-minded folks.
 Love of nature and pedal power were imprinted on me growing up next to the ocean and a beach bike path in southern California.
 Having the opportunity to travel in my youth exposed me to the utility, ubiquity, and importance of human-powered transportation in much of the world.

 A taste for the Pacific Northwest began with my college experience at Humboldt State University, studying natural history/ecology and appropriate technology behind the Redwood curtain of northern California.
 At Humboldt I was a live-in co-director at a campus demonstration home for ecological living (CCAT) and founded a bicycle maintenance cooperative.
 Summers I worked as a bike messenger in San Francisco or conversely, in the wilds of Alaska and the Klamath Mountains.
 Peak adventures during this time included bike touring down the Oregon and California coasts, and hopping freight trains around the PNW, Kerouac-style.
 My greater-than-fiction name, Matty Green, came to me then.